-Table of contents
+Table of Contents

-These healthy oatmeal muffins are a convenient baked, pre-portioned way of eating your morning oatmeal!
+These healthy oatmeal muffins are a convenient baked, pre-portioned way of eating your morning oatmeal.

 Ingredients for Healthy Oatmeal Muffins

 - Rolled oats: I like old-fashioned rolled oats for texture, especially when I keep some for sprinkling on top.
-It really does remind me of my morning bowl of oats!
-I go over oat types and their texture in healthy overnight oats.

 - Baking staples: Vanilla extract, baking powder, baking soda, salt.